SEPTA

 SEPTA Metro - D Lines SEPTA Metro - T Lines

 SEPTA currently operates the largest streetcar system in the United States, with 8 routes spread out over 68 miles of trackage.
 Under the New SEPTA Metro re-branding, these routes are numbered as follows.
+(Click the route icon to the left of the chart for more information about the related line)

 Girard